Leonxh/book_of_ro/README.md

-# 🌟 DSi Slot Machine – BOOK OF RO
+# 🌟 Nintendo DS: Slot Machine – BOOK OF RO

 A fully functional **slot machine** game made for the **Nintendo DS** using MicroLua DS.
 Spin the reels, trigger bonus rounds, and chase massive wins with expanding bonus symbols and fun animations including sounds.